axonops/axonops-data-extractor/README.md

 # axonops-csv-extractor

-This is a Python application that AxonOps users can use to extract their data to CSV for subsequent usage.
+This is a Python application that AxonOps users can use to extract their data to CSV.

+You simply add your AxonOps API keys as environment variables, create a report config (see `data/reportconfig/report_config_example.json`) and then run `axonops_csv_extractor.py`.

+**Note:** please ensure that there is sufficient disk space at the location you choose to output the CSV - they can be large.

 ## Instructions

 To run the extractor you must setup your Python environment and API keys to access AxonOps.

-### Python Setup and AxonOps API Key
+### Python3 Setup and AxonOps API Key

 You need to install Python 3 for this application, a good resource is the official Python website.
 You can find installation instructions and download links for various operating systems there.
 - [Python Downloads](https://www.python.org/downloads/) - This page provides the latest releases of Python for Windows, macOS, and other platforms, along with detailed installation instructions.

 #### **1. Clone the Repository**